saulgalaviz/notePad/README.md

 # NotePad

-A simulated note pad using Java and the Java Swing graphical user interface library.
+Extracurricular work aimed at simulating the default Windows Notepad, developed using Java along with the Java Swing graphical user interface library.

+Attentively copied feature by feature for each of those in the Windows Notepad, carefully replicating the drop down menu along with hot key commands that are presented within the Windows version.

 # Running the application.
 ![alt text](https://i.imgur.com/MoXPz2c.png)